Frankasaurus/frankasaurus.github.io/content/Campaigns/SukkelBerg Campaign 3/Notes/Player notes - Gallus - Kacper.md

 - Star Charts maken heeft een focus nodig?
 A: Nee.
 - Starry form aannemen in wildshape?
 A: Ja, dat kan, maar spellcasting kan niet tijdens wildshape.
 - Faerie Fire Area of Effect blijft ook wanneer affected creatures hieruit bewegen?
 A: Ja.
 De 20ft Cube wordt gebruikt bij toepassing, maar is verder niet relevant.

+# Constelations
+- **Serpent** - Meant as an easy start; A circular constellation that bodes the flow of time, with all its significance and insignificance.
+They will require a show of awareness to the true passing of time, where change is only possible when submitting yourself to the passing of time and your relative unimportance in the universe (Get it twisted).
+Simple Wisdom save.
+- **Tree** - This Represents
+- **Valley** -
+- **Skull** -
+- **Chains** -
+- **Tornado** -